pippinbarr/lets-play-ancient-greek-punishment-the-text-adventure/process/to-do.md

 - ~~Add actions for pouring the jug (anywhere I guess, but ideally into the basin)~~
 - ~~Make the basin empty the turn after you fill it~~
 - ~~__NOPE__ Don't bother with incremental filling states?
 Not that interesting?~~

-- Still some bullshit around having the water show up in the container description...
+- ~~Still some bullshit around having the water show up in the container description...~~

+- Plenty of nicenesses to do